 We operate a Practice Complaints Procedure as part of the NHS system for dealing with complaints.
 Our system meets National Criteria.
 If you have any comments to make regarding the service provided by the Practice, please contact the Practice Manager.

 NHS England require that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown below.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

-The average pay for GPs working in QUAKERS LANE SURGERY in the last financial year was £60,019 before tax and National Insurance.
-This is for 1 full-time GP, 3 part-time GPs and 2 locum GPs who worked in the practice for more than 6 months.
+The average pay for GPs working in QUAKERS LANE SURGERY in the last financial year was £61281 before tax and National Insurance.
+This is for 0 full time GPs, 5 part time GPs and locum GPs who worked in the practice for more than 6 months.